sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 # TDD With URM and Kotlin

-In one of my previous articles I talked about URM and how it works.
-In another I mentioned about test cases and how to keep ideas for a simple function.
+In one of my previous articles [I wrote about URM](https://dev.to/sierisimo/my-favorite-computer-theory-to-create-examples-15cn) and how it works.
+In another [I mentioned about test cases](https://dev.to/sierisimo/unit-testing-with-junit-3mcd) and how to keep ideas for a simple function.
 Now it's time to wrap up with TDD.

 First of all…